SEMINOLE INDIAN SCOUTS CEMETERY ASSOCIATION

 We usually return to Brackettville around 4:00 PM.

-The entrance fee of $10 has been waived, but donations are accepted.
+The entrance fee of $10 has been waived, but donations are accepted and encouraged.

 Do you have any questions?
 Please contact us.
 You can email us at [email protected].